SaxbyMod/SabyModEnums/README.md

 Poisonous: When [creature] perishes, the creature that killed it perishes as well.

 Possessor: When [creature] perishes, it will grant a random friendly card it's base power and health.

+Powerful Possessor: When [creature] perishes, it will grant a random friendly card that is on the board it's base plus modified power and base plus modified health.

 Power from Movement: At the start of the owner's turn, [creature] will gain 1 power and 1 health if it moved last round.

 Predator: [creature] will gain 1 power for each instance of Predator, when the opposing slot has a card.